 Everglades - History

-Indians inhabited south Florida even before wetter climatic conditions set into motion the beginning of the Everglades 5,000 or so years ago.
-At the time European explorers arrived in the 1500s, Indian cultures were well established, and people lived by hunting, fishing and gathering wild foods.
+Native Americans inhabited south Florida even before wetter climatic conditions set into motion the beginning of the Everglades 5,000 or so years ago.
+At the time European explorers arrived in the 1500s, Native American cultures were well established, and people lived by hunting, fishing and gathering wild foods.
 Villages around Lake Okeechobee may have grown corn, at least for a time.
-Most of the Indian population was settled in villages near estuaries and on the coastal ridge.
+Most of the Native American population was settled in villages near estuaries and on the coastal ridge.
 People traveled from these villages back and forth to camps in the Everglades to hunt and fish, much as modern urban dwellers continue to do today.

 In 1948, Congress authorized the Central and South Florida Project to protect agricultural and urban areas from flooding and to serve as a source of fresh water for what was fast becoming the heavily populated Gold Coast.
 The project entailed construction of three water conservation areas, two of which (Water Conservation Areas 2 and 3) are now encompassed by the Everglades and Francis S. Taylor Wildlife Management Area.
 Construction of canals, levees and water control structures began in 1949 and was completed in 1962.
 Water Conservation Areas 2 and 3 are almost completely enclosed by a levee and canal system that is approximately 150 miles in length.
 The only portion of the area not enclosed by the levee system is WCA3A where a seven-mile section of the western border remains hydrologically connected to the Big Cypress Preserve.
 The U.S. Highway 27 separates WCA2 from WCA3, U.S. Highway 41 (Tamiami Trail) borders WCA3, and Interstate 75 bisects WCA3.
 These roads, in combination with the existing levee and water-delivery system, have altered the natural hydroperiods and disrupted sheetflow throughout the management area.
 Water is impounded in the WCAs by the levee and canal system, and water control structures and regulation schedules.
 Continued development to the east of the management area will likely intensify environmental problems.
 In addition to fish and wildlife habitat and recreation, the area is used for flood retention during high rainfall years and as a reservoir for urban and agricultural use during dry years.